Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks

 \subsubsection{Automotive}

-Finally, we generated a set of \textbf{automotive} instances following a zonal architecture in modern cars.
+Finally, we generated a set of \emph{automotive} instances following a zonal architecture in modern cars.
 An example of such architecture is shown in \cref{fig:zonal}, which we used as an inspiration for our network in \cref{fig:zonal-net}.
 The central controller used 5Gb/s communication speed, the encompassing ring used 2.5Gb/s, and the rest of the connections used 1 Gb/s.
-We generated messages between leaf and central nodes of a size from 72 to 1542 bytes, as is used in Ethernet frames.
+We generated messages between leaf and central nodes with between 72 to 1542 bytes, as is used in Ethernet frames, and determined the processing times of the jobs based on both the message size and the resource's speed.
 The messages' periods were 10 ms, 50 ms, 250 ms, and 500 ms.

 We generated 20 such instances with an average maximum utilization of $\utilization{m}=0.9$ and 300000+ tasks each.
 However, due to the maximum length of the Ethernet messages, their processing times were short in contrast to the minimum period.
 Thus, our approach found feasible solutions with $\DGm \le 2$ within 6 minutes, even for these large-scale instances.
-Even though it managed to perform only a few iterations of the local search, it managed to produce a schedule with satisfactory characteristics.
+Even with just a few iterations, the local search produced a schedule with satisfactory characteristics.